Shlomo Kalish: Business career

 In 1999 Kalish founded Jerusalem Global Ventures, a Jerusalem-based VC.
-Kalish also served as General Partner of Concord Ventures I, LP from 1997-1999.
+Kalish also served as General Partner of Concord Ventures I, LP from 1997–1999.
 Kalish led investments in Saifun Semiconductors, Oridion Medical, Oren Semiconductors, Creo, QXL, Mellanox Technologies, Picturevision and Galileo.
 In 1999, Kalish also founded Yazam.com, one of the accelerators aimed at internet projects in Israel.

-Community activism
+Philanthropy

-Shlomo Kalish is a board member at the charity Shalom Beineinu, which he founded.
+Kalish is the founder and a board member of Shalom Beineinu, a charity organization.